 service requirements needed for acceptance.
 The administration and a committee

 of teachers, known as the Faculty Review Council, will evaluate the applications

 and select the candidates.
 An induction ceremony for the newly invited NJHS

 members will be held for the school community and family members.

-The following criterion is used to determine eligibility for membership:
+The following criteria are used to determine eligibility for membership: